Register for the virtual public meeting on June 7 and complete the survey before June 20. View meeting materials in Public Consultation tab below.

 • Line 5 Eglinton

-• Proposed and approved bikeways on Eglinton Avenue East and Millwood Road
+• Bikeways on Eglinton Avenue East and Millwood Road

-• Bike Share Toronto stations at Laird Drive/McRae Drive and the Toronto Public Library (Leaside Branch)
+• Installation of a Bike Share Toronto station at the Toronto Public Library (Leaside Branch) and McRae Drive/Laird Drive

 • Replacement of yield sign with a stop sign at Winsloe Avenue, approaching Divadale Drive

-• Conversion of angled parking to parallel parking and space for a Bike Share Toronto station on portions of McRae Drive
+• Conversion of angled parking to parallel parking on portions of McRae Drive

 Map showing location of near